 Parent: May Your light and love shine brightly in our hearts, spreading hope and peace to those around us.

-The most common Advent candle tradition, however, involves four candles.
+The most common Advent candle tradition, however, involves four candles around the wreath.
 A new candle is lit on each of the four Sundays before Christmas.
 Each candle represents something different, although traditions vary.
 Often, the first, second, and fourth candles are purple; the third candle is rose-colored.
 Sometimes all the candles are red; in other traditions, all four candles are blue or white.
-Occasionally, a fifth white candle is placed in the middle and is lit on Christmas Day to celebrate Jesus’ birth.
+Occasionally, a fifth white candle is placed in the middle of the wreath and is lit on Christmas Day to celebrate Jesus’ birth.

 Other Advent Traditions